physcripting/physcripting.github.io/_python/Introduction.md

 toc:
   sidebar: left
 ---

+In this book, we will briefly look at the python coding for modern physics.
 ## What is Python?
 `Python` is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.
 It is used for: